firelayer/firelayer/README.md

   </a>
 </p>

-Firelayer is a boilerplate / framework for Firebase projects.
+Firelayer is a boilerplate / framework for Firebase web projects.
-It allows you to jumpstart your Firebase projects with a boilerplate for common use cases so you don't have to start from scratch.
+It allows you to jumpstart your Firebase web projects with a boilerplate for common use cases so you don't have to start from scratch.

 ## Development